 Create beautiful hillshades in QGIS by utilizing a few tricks. :)

 This year, I made the decision and conscious effort to use shapefiles less and GeoPackages more in the work that I do.
 Whenever possible and whenever people will listen, I also try to talk and explain why I made the switch to GeoPackage and why I think the format has a lot of potential.

 In this post, I'll show you how to take advantage of QGIS' capabilities for connecting to remote services like WFS, WMS, and GeoNode; getting data from OSM; and even loading vector and raster files stored on the web.

-Cheers to one of the most commonly underutilized and underappreciated part of QGIS.
+Another cheers to one of the most commonly underutilized and underappreciated part of QGIS.

-This work and its contents by Ben Hur S. Pintor is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Except when explicitly stated otherwise, this work and its contents by Ben Hur S. Pintor is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Other works (software, source code, etc.) referenced in this website are under their own respective licenses.